 This means that by integrating a chatbot, you can eliminate these tasks from your employees’ workloads.
 Plus, if you integrate support-focused content, you can even eliminate basic support inquiries from your team’s queue.

 For example, this bot from WP Chatbot is equipped to answer basic technical issues and walk users through the process of resolving them.

 When a bot is able to handle these straightforward inquiries, they’re eliminated from your team’s workload — enabling them to focus on more complex, important tasks, and assist your customers even more efficiently.

 Best Chatbots for WordPress

 If you’re interested in adding a chatbot to your site, the first step is choosing a platform on which to build it.
-Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these eight are some of the best.
+Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these nine are some of the best.

 Intercom is one of the most well-known chat and support platforms in existence today.
 We use it at Kinsta to provide 24/7 support to our WordPress hosting clients.
 In 2018, they extended their product by launching an AI-powered chatbot feature called “Answer Bot.”